 In the business of grooming, time is money.
 The average dog groomer will spend about one to two hours grooming a single dog.
 That may not be possible right away for the novice groomer, but speeding up groom is something to be mindful of when working towards improving your craft.
-There are many factors that determine how long it takes to groom a dog, but the biggest factor is the skill level of the groomer.
+There are many factors that determine how to get faster at dog grooming, but the biggest factor is the skill level of the groomer.
 If you’re looking for ways to shave some time off of your next grooming session, there are a few things you can do.

 Today we're going to go over the basics of how to speed up your next grooming session and keep those dogs coming in at an even pace!

 Speed Isn't Everything

 It may seem counter to this article, but your major goal should not be about speed.
 In order to be a successful dog groomer, make sure the end result satisfies your clients.
 If they're not happy so of their dog's groom and need it fixed, later on, that's an inefficient use of time.
 Rushing through a groom can also cause injuries to the dog.
 So be sure to keep quality and safety in mind.

 Speed comes naturally to groomers when they gain confidence in each area of their work.
 Once you have clarity about technique and execution, those things become easier and take less time to do.

 For Speeding Up Groom, Set Up A Routine